 IDENTIFICATION DIVISION.
 PROGRAM-ID.
 SAMPLE2.
 ENVIRONMENT DIVISION.
 INPUT-OUTPUT SECTION.
 FILE-CONTROL.
 SELECT IN-EMPLOYEE-FILE ASSIGN TO DISK ORGANIZATION IS LINE SEQUENTIAL.
 SELECT OUT-SALARY-FILE ASSIGN TO DISK ORGANIZATION IS LINE SEQUENTIAL.

 Here’s the explanation.
 Environment Division tells the computer what devices will the computer interact with.
-In our case it will interact to our local computer which is defined at ASSIGN TO DISK.
+In our case, it will interact with our local computer which is defined as ASSIGN TO DISK.
 DISK means our local computer.
 Those are defined within the INPUT-OUTPUT SECTION and the FILE-CONTROL.
-That area can be defined in other places such as PRINTER, ‘c:/localpath/file.dat’, etc. IN-EMPLOYEE-FILE and OUT-SALARY-FILE are your user defined variables to let your computer know that these words are your representation to the program.
+That area can be defined in other places such as PRINTER, ‘c:/localpath/file.dat’, etc. IN-EMPLOYEE-FILE and OUT-SALARY-FILE are your user-defined variables to let your computer know that these words are your representation to the program.
 It doesn’t stop here.
 You will notice there is still the remaining line ORGANIZATION IS LINE SEQUENTIAL.
-Now what does that mean?
+Now, what does that mean?

 LINE SEQUENTIAL – Correspond to simple text files as provided by your machine.

 RECORD SEQUENTIAL – The simplest type of organization.
 Records are placed based on the order they are written and read back in the same order.

 RELATIVE – Records can be read and written in any way be it random or sequential.

 INDEXED – These are read based through a unique key/number.
 This is similar to a primary key in database tables.

 2.)
 Coding the DATA DIVISION – (FD) File Descriptor